Notes on the Geography of Brazil: Recife Antigo and Central

-The Portuguese were slow learners: it took them over a century after they took Recife back from the Dutch to realize that everything true and good is French.
-Here, instead, is their rococo Basilica of Our Lady of Carmel.
+It took the Portuguese over a century after they took Recife back from the Dutch to realize that everything true and good is French.
+Here, before that insight, is the rococo Basilica of Our Lady of Carmel.
 The Carmelite friars had been around since 1580, but this church was not begun until 1665.
 Completing it took a century, and the right tower never did get done.

 The church sits on the site (and may include parts of) the Boa Vista palace, a secondary palace built by Maurits.